 Ethics in ADR (DR170)

-Ethics in Alternative Dispute Resolution (ADR) is a two-day training that improves your ethical awareness and develops your competency for addressing sticky ethical situations.
+Ethics in Alternative Dispute Resolution (ADR) is a one-day training that improves your ethical awareness and develops your competency for addressing sticky ethical situations.

 ADR is no longer a risk-free environment for mediators and other neutrals.
 As codes of conduct and grievance processes proliferate, and second-guessing and litigation increase, you must become better aware of the variety of ethical dilemmas you will face.